 General Sites About Getting Started in Genealogy

-- An excellent place for all types of information and guidance in addition to the databases is Family Search from the Mormon Church.
-For an excellent collection of essays on starting and developing your genealogical program, visit their: Family History for Beginners
+- Family Search from the Mormon Church provides an excellent collection of information, essays and guidance on starting and developing your genealogical program.
+Begin with a visit to: Family History for Beginners

 - A short, but excellent supplement to the information at Family Search is a checklist from the National Archives: National Archives